Improving the $\frac{1}{3}-\frac{2}{3}$ Conjecture for Width Two Posets: Bounding delta(P)

 We know $\delta(P) < \frac{2}{5}$, which means that by Lemma~\ref{lem:twofifths} the path $\partial S$ must go through $(1, 1)$.
 Notice that $\partial S$ must continue past this point since we know that the grid diagram has both dimensions at least $2$.

 If $\partial S$ continues through $(1, 2)$, then consider $C_{1, 2}$.
 Either it is empty, yielding Case~\ref{case:1}, or it is red.
-If it is red, we can again apply Lemma~\ref{lem:twofifths} to deduce that $\partial S$ must then immediately go downwards, passing through $(2, 2)$.
-Indeed, if it $\partial S$ farther right and then later goes downwards, then a figure as in Lemma~\ref{lem:twofifths} will appear.
+If it is red, we can again apply Lemma~\ref{lem:twofifths} to deduce that $\partial S$ must then immediately go right, passing through $(2, 2)$.
+Indeed, if it goes farther up and then later goes right, then a figure as in Lemma~\ref{lem:twofifths} will appear.
 Recalling that $P$ is not a direct sum, the cells $C_{2, 1}$ and $C_{2, 2}$ are not blue and thus we are in Case~\ref{case:2}.

 Otherwise $\partial S$ goes through $(2, 1)$.
 If $C_{2, 1}$ is blue we get Case~\ref{case:3}.
 Otherwise it has no color.